ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r1p1, r1p2 of the CPU.
    It is still open.

+- ``ERRATA_X1_4302972``: This applies erratum 4302972 workaround to Cortex-X1
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1, r1p2 of the CPU.
+   It is still open.

 For Neoverse N1, the following errata build flags are defined :

 - ``ERRATA_N1_925373``: This applies erratum 925373 workaround to Neoverse N1